Erly/dbcrypt/README.md

 The computation cost of the algorithm is parameterised, so it can be increased as computers and Dart VM get faster.

-**WARNING:** This library is server-only (for now) because it uses the scalarlib library for better performance.

 [![](https://drone.io/erly/dBCrypt/status.png)](https://drone.io/erly/dBCrypt/latest)

 Installation